 Grazing management is the key to avoiding problems.

 It is best to limit grazing time or stop it completely when daytime temperatures are warm and nights are below 40° F. When days are sunny and nights are warm, it is safest to allow grazing in the early morning when fructan levels are still low.
 Grazing in the late afternoon or evening on a sunny day is risky.

 Pasture management is important and can minimize fructan levels.
 Clip your pasture between four and eight inches in height.
 Don’t allow pastures to become overgrazed since stress can increase fructan levels in grasses.
 If possible, rest each pasture every two months.

-If your climate allows, consider seeding with warm-season grasses that are lower in fructan, such as Bermuda grass, bluestem, or switchgrass.
+If your climate allows consider seeding with warm-season grasses that are lower in fructan.
 Contact your local cooperative extension office for help in determining which types of grasses are suitable for your area and how to incorporate them into your pasture.